sebbes333/identify/README.md

 ### An upgraded version of: `typeof` in JavaScript, to better identify & separate similar results.

+You can send in ANY THING to the `identify()` function and it returns an object with 2 properties: `.type` & `.subType` that lets you identify whatever it was you sent in.
 eg: `identify([]).subType` returns: `"array"` instead of `"object"` that `typeof` would return.
 `identify()` returns an object containing 2 properties: `.type` & `.subType`.